 If you are automatically enrolled into a pension scheme you have the right to opt out of it.

-You can opt out within one month of your enrolment date or one month from receiving your enrolment notification.
+You can opt out within one month of your enrolment date or one month from receiving your enrolment notification, whichever is later.

 If you opt out within this time, any contributions you have made will be returned to you.

 You can stop contributing to the pension scheme at any time.
 If you do, any contributions you or your employer has already made will remain in your pension pot until you take your benefits on retirement or at any time after age 55.

 If you opt out or leave the pension scheme, your employer has to re-enrol you every three years if you're still eligible.

 If you decide to rejoin your workplace pension scheme before this time, speak to your employer.